 - Spray bottle

-- I recommend you vacuum your mattress first.
-Use a good vacuum cleaner with a HEPA filter, so the dust (along with dust mites) doesn't get sent back into the air as you clean.
+- Start by vacuuming your mattress.
+Use a good vacuum cleaner with a HEPA filter, so the dust (along with dust mites) doesn’t get sent back into the air as you clean.

 - Shake the spray bottle well to ensure the ingredients are mixed.